STMicroelectronics/STM32CubeH7/Projects/STM32H735G-DK/Applications/LwIP/LwIP_HTTP_Server_Netconn_RTOS/readme.txt

       Please refer to the AN4838 "Managing memory protection unit (MPU) in STM32 MCUs" Please refer to the AN4839 "Level 1 cache on STM32F7 Series"

+@Note CubeIDE project is not available for this application due to an error in rand.c.

 @par Keywords

 Connectivity, LwIP, Ethernet, HTTP Server, Netconn, TCP/IP, FreeRTOS, DHCP